Honami Maeda

 Honami Maeda (前田 穂南, Maeda Honami) is a Japanese long-distance runner.
-She is the holder of the Japanese national record for 30 km (1:38:35), and the winner of the 2017 Hokkaido Marathon and the 2019 Marathon Grand Championship.
+She is the holder of the Japanese national record for 30 km (1:38:35), and the marathon (2:18:59), and the winner of the 2017 Hokkaido Marathon and the 2019 Marathon Grand Championship.
 She represented Japan at the 2020 Tokyo Olympics.

 Maeda won her first marathon in 2017 (Hokkaido Marathon in 2:28:48).
 She was second in the 2018 Osaka International Women's Marathon, and in the same year won the Sanyo Women's Half Marathon in 1:09:12.
 In 2020 Maeda won the Japanese Olympic Marathon trials in 2:25:15, beating second placed Ayuko Suzuki and third placed Rei Ohara.

+On 10 March 2024, Maeda was selected to represent Japan in the women's marathon at the 2024 Paris Olympics.
+On 9 August, the day before the race, she announced that she would be forced to withdraw from competition due to a stress fracture in her right femur.